-The Complainant has been since 1991 providing to its customers one of the most famous and effective antimalware security suite (antivirus software).
-The Complainant is well-known on the market globally as a reliable company with long history, as a security pioneer offering a wide range of protection, performance and privacy solutions for customers and businesses.
-Its popularity on the market and high quality is supported by the fact that AVG antivirus surpassed 200 million users worldwide and acquired more than 20 awards from independent industry comparative tests, such as PC Mag Editors Choice, Top Product-AV-Test or Top Product - Corporate Endpoint Protection.
+The Complainant provides to its customers one of the most famous and effective antimalware security suite (antivirus software) from 1991 under the name "AVG Antivirus" (the "Product").

+The Complainant is well known on the market globally as a reliable company with long history, as a security pioneer offering a wide range of protection, performance and privacy solutions for customers and businesses.

+Its popularity on the market and high quality is supported by the fact that the Product surpassed 200 million users worldwide and acquired more than 20 awards from independent industry comparative tests, such as PC Mag Editors Choice, Top Product-AV-Test or Top Product - Corporate Endpoint Protection.